Mangal Pandey: Mutiny

+Intervention of General Hearsey

-In the meantime, a report of the incident had been carried to the commanding officer General Hearsey, who then galloped to the ground with his two officer sons.
-Taking in the scene, he rode up to the guard, drew his pistol and ordered them to do their duty by seizing Mangal Pandey.
+In the meantime, a report of the incident had been carried to the commanding officer of the garrison Major-General John Bennet Hearsey, who then galloped to the quarter-guard with his two officer sons.
+It was now late afternoon and off-duty sepoys from the 43rd BNI, another regiment forming part of the Barrackpore brigade, had joined the crowd on the parade ground.
+While all were unarmed, Hearsey saw the possibility of general mutiny and sent orders to British troops to assemble at the Governor-General's residence.

+Taking in the chaotic scene at the bell-of-arms (arsenal) of the 34th BNI, Hearsey then rode up to the guard, drew his pistol and ordered them to do their duty by seizing Mangal Pandey.
 The General threatened to shoot the first man who disobeyed.
 The men of the quarter-guard fell in and followed Hearsey towards Pandey.
 Pandey then put the muzzle of the musket to his chest and discharged it by pressing the trigger with his foot.
 He collapsed bleeding, with his regimental jacket on fire, but not mortally wounded.

+With British and Indian officers now in control of the situation Mangal Pandey, "shivering and convulsed", was taken to the regimental hospital for treatment under guard.

+Execution

 Pandey recovered and was brought to trial less than a week later.
-When asked whether he had been under the influence of any substances, he stated steadfastly that he had mutinied on his own accord and that no other person had played any part in encouraging him.
 He was sentenced to death by hanging, along with Jemadar Ishwari Prasad, after three Sikh members of the quarter-guard testified that the latter had ordered them not to arrest Pandey.

+Mangal Pandey's execution took place on 8 April 1857, before all of the Indian and British units stationed in Barrackpore.
+The Delhi Gazette of 18 April described the hanging in some detail, stating that Pandey had refused to make any disclosures and that the occasion "had a most disheartening effect upon the sepoy regiments upon the ground".

-Mangal Pandey's execution took place on 8 April.
-Jemadar Ishwari Prasad was executed by hanging on 21 April.
+Jemadar Ishwari Prasad was separately executed by hanging on 21 April.
+In contrast to the silent Mangal Pandey, the jemadar expressed regret for his actions and urged the sepoys present to obey their officers in future.